NordicSemiconductor/asset-tracker-cloud-aws-js/features/CellGeolocationnRFCloud.feature.md

 And I have a random float between `-180` and `180` in `lng`

-And I enqueue this mock HTTP API response with status code 200 for a `POST` request to `api.nrfcloud.com/v1/location/ground-fix`
+And I enqueue this mock HTTP API response for a POST request to `api.nrfcloud.com/v1/location/ground-fix`

 ```json
 {